-The Mathematics and Computer Science Department offers majors in mathematics and in computer science leading either to the B.A. degree or the B.S. degree.
+The Mathematics Department offers a major in mathematics leading either to the B.A. degree or the B.S. degree.
 Each program provides a broad education in fundamentals and problem-solving strategies.
-The B.A. options offer basic majors in mathematics and computer science.
-The B.S. options are designed for students with an additional strong interest in science or engineering.
+The B.A. option offers a basic major in mathematics.
+The B.S. option is designed for students with an additional strong interest in science or engineering.
 Both options are appropriate for students who plan to pursue graduate study in the same or related fields.

-Minors in mathematics and in computer science complement majors in many fields, including biology, business, chemistry, and earth and environmental science.
+The Mathematics Department offers two minors-a minor in mathematics and a minor in data science.
+Data Science is an emerging field that combines computer science and statistics.
+The minor in Data Science teaches programming skills, programming languages Java and R, data analytics, models and visualizations.
+Minors in mathematics and data science complement majors in many fields, including biology, business, chemistry, and earth and environmental science.
 The department also offers courses to support secondary teacher certification in cooperation with the Education Department through the MAEd.
 The program meets all content requirements for effective high school teaching and for licensure in Virginia.
 Further, the department offers coursework for students seeking certification in elementary education.